IMAmuseum/conservation-survey-generator/README.md

 ## Dependencies

-The Conservation Survey Generator requires the the Java Runtime Environment (https://www.oracle.com/technetwork/java/javase/downloads/index.html), curl (https://curl.haxx.se/), and SAXON XSLT Processor (http://saxon.sourceforge.net/) be installed on the Windows machine and accessible from the command line.
+The Conservation Survey Generator requires the Java Runtime Environment (https://www.oracle.com/technetwork/java/javase/downloads/index.html), curl (https://curl.haxx.se/), and SAXON XSLT Processor (http://saxon.sourceforge.net/) be installed on the Windows machine and accessible from the command line.
 Follow the installation instructions at the above links.
 Be sure to set the JAVA_HOME environment variable to the installed version of JRE.

 To test installation of these application from a terminal window, confirm that the curl and Saxon applications' help lists can be retrieved: